 First, DEFINE several constants

-• PATH is the physical path to the start of your scan, which is usually the DocumentRoot.
-Just remember not to use Windows’ backslashes because both Apache and PHP will be looking for forward slashes.
+.
+Just remember not to use Windows’ backslashes because both Apache and PHP will be looking for forward slashes.- Database access constants

 and several variables